azoth-lang/azoth.language.reference/src/conversions.md

 in the range of the target type.

-Conversions from any integer numeric type including "`size`" and "`offset`" to "`float32`" or "`float`" will not fail but may cause a loss of precision.
+Conversions from any integer numeric type including "`size`" and "`offset`" to "`float32`" or "`float64`" will not fail but may cause a loss of precision.
 These can be performed using the "`as`" operator.

 ### Explicit Boolean Conversions